lucavallin/gnaro/README.md

 ## Testing and documentation

 At the moment, the project does not contain any automated tests but `Cunit` is set up and a basic test can be found at [gnaro_test.c](tests/gnaro_test.c).
-Documentation is generated using [clang-doc](https://clang.llvm.org/extra/clang-doc.html) and can be found at [docs/](docs/).
+Documentation is currently limited to this README and the comments and logging in the code.

 ## Limitations